alonemo/ReduxCart/README.md

 ---

-At the [link](https://alonemo.github.io/ReduxCart/) you can see the project in which I practiced using Redux.
+At the [link](https://alonemo.github.io/ReduxCart/) you can see the project in which I practiced using Redux (logic located in store folder).
 The project uses firebase as a simple backend to store the cart and sends a new state to the server every time it changes.